- Things to Do

 Ready to experience spring skiing in Arizona?
 Be prepared and have the best time on the mountain with these tips.

-Some of the best deals of the season are available during Snowbowl’s World’s Best Spring Break.
-The resort offers tickets as low as $29 with discounted add-on rentals and beginner lessons (ages 13+) for just $25 each.
+Starting March 1-31 enjoy some of the best deals of the season are available during Snowbowl’s World’s Best Spring Break.
+The resort offers limited quantities of tickets as low as $29 with discounted add-on rentals or beginner lessons (ages 13+) for just $29 each.
 With affordable tickets, rentals, and lessons plus mild weather, it’s a great time for first-timers to get out on the slopes, and for experienced skiers to spend more days on the mountain.

 For spring skiing, timing is essential to find the best conditions.
 Instead of the rush on powder days to snag first chair, spring skiing can be much more relaxed and leisurely.
 Take your time in the mornings and you’ll find prime corn snow as the sun softens and releases the large granules created from the freeze/thaw cycles – get the timing just right and you’ll enjoy amazing skiing throughout the day.
 Snow will begin to soften from 9-11 a.m. depending on the overnight temperatures and work your way from south and east facing slopes in the morning to west and north facing slopes in the early afternoon for the best conditions.